-- 1. Before setting up the Webhook, you need to setup the global macro {\$ZABBIX.URL}, which must contain the URL to the Zabbix frontend. - 2.
-In the Administration > Media types section, import the Template - 3.
-Open the added Zammad media type and set: - zammad_access_token to the your Personal User Token - zammad_url to the frontend URL of your Zammad installation - zammad_customer to your Zammad user email. - zammad_enable_tags to true or false to enable or disable trigger tags.
+- 1. Before setting up the Webhook, you need to setup the global macro \$ZABBIX.URL}, which must contain the URL to the Zabbix frontend. - 2.
+In the Administration > Media types section, import the Template. - 3.
+Open the added Zammad media type and set: - zammad\access\token to the your Personal User Token - zammad\url to the frontend URL of your Zammad installation - zammad\customer to your Zammad user email. - zammad\enable\tags to true or false to enable or disable trigger tags.
 Important: if you enable tag support, each tag is set with a separate request. - 4.
-If you want to prioritize issues according to severity values in Zabbix, you can define mapping parameters: - severity<name>: Zammad priority ID - 6.
-Click the Update button to save the Webhook settings. - 7.
-To receive notifications in Zammad, you need to create a Zabbix user and add Media with the Zammad type.
+If you want to prioritize issues according to severity values in Zabbix, you can define mapping parameters: - severity\<name>: Zammad priority ID - 6.
+Click the Update button to save the Webhook settings.

+7. To receive notifications in Zammad, you need to create a Zabbix user and add Media with the Zammad type.
 For Send to: enter any text, as this value is not used, but is required.

-For more information, use the Zabbix
+For more information, use the Zabbix documentation.

-30.4 Integrations for Issue Trackers
+31.4 Integrations for Issue Trackers

-30.4.1 GitHub
+31.4.1 GitHub